Powerlearnproject/se-assignment-day-2-git-and-github-galaxymarque/README.md

 -It helps maintain integrity by keeping a detailed history of all changes made to a project, allowing users to easily revert to previous versions it can also  identify who made specific changes, and resolve conflicts when multiple people are working on the same files simultaneously, thus preventing accidental data loss.

- (2)# Describe the process of setting up a new repository on GitHub.
+ (quiz 2)# Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

   Step 1: After successfully setting up GitHub account login to your account.
 You will see the screen as below.